Apply labels to personal data in Office 365

 For personal data that is subject to GDPR, Microsoft recommends auto-applying labels by using the sensitive information types you curated for your environment.
 It is important that auto-apply label policies are well designed and tested to ensure the intended behavior occurs.

 The order that auto-apply policies are created and whether users are also applying these labels affect the result.
-So, it is important to carefully plan the roll-out.
+So, it's important to carefully plan the roll-out.
 Here’s what you need to know.

 One label at a time